JortvD/cs4575-g5/reports/g5_browser-extensions.md

 date: 28/02/2025
 summary: |-
   This study evaluates the energy consumption of web browsers under different configurations and environments.
-  Specifically, we compare Chrome with two conditions: no extension and uBlock Origin on. uBlock Origin serves the purpose of blocking advertisements during navigation for users.
+  Specifically, we compare Chrome with two conditions: using no extension and using uBlock Origin.
+This extension serves the purpose of blocking advertisements and trackers when using your browser.
-  The goal is to assess how the extension impact energy consumption when the number of advertisements varies.
+  The goal is to assess how the extension impacts energy consumption when the number of advertisements varies.
+  We find that uBlock Origin significantly reduces energy consumption when browsing websites with high and medium ad density, but not when browsing websites with low ad density.
 ---

 # Introduction